• info@al-dirassa.com

-It is used only in the perfect tense and gives the meaning of the imperfect.
-Like كَانَ (noun or adjective) of لَيْسَ will be الْمَنْصُوبُ (accusative case).
+It is used only in the perfect tense but conveys the sense of the imperfect.
+Like كَانَ, the noun or adjective following لَيْسَ takes the accusative case (الْمَنْصُوبُ).

 3rd person masculine